IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 {% highlight python %}

 import torch
+import torch.nn as nn

-def activation_dist_fn(base,compare):
+def activation_dist_fn(model1,model2,softmaxed=False):
+    softmax = nn.Softmax(dim=1)
+    if not softmaxed:
+        model1 = softmax(model1)
+        model2 = softmax(model2)
-    distances = torch.sqrt(torch.sum(torch.square(sf(base) - sf(compare)), axis = 1))
+    distances = torch.sqrt(torch.sum(torch.square(model1 - model2), axis = 1))
     return distances.mean().item()

 {% endhighlight %}

 When we compare the activation distance of neural networks trained in different conditions, it can be observed that neural networks, regardless of **SIDDO** or **DISDO** conditions, are dissimilar not only to the base model but to one another.
 If the activation distance over training remains at or close to 0, one could argue that the models have the same function.
 However, as we see this activation distance deviate over training, it can be understood that the models move in different functional directions during training.
-When we compare the activation distance of neural networks trained in different conditions, it can be observed that neural networks, regardless of **SIDDO** or **DISDO** conditions, are dissimilar not only to the base model but to one another.
-If the activation distance over training remains at or close to 0, one could argue that the models have the same function.
-However, as we see this activation distance deviate over training, it can be understood that the models move in different functional directions during training.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-05-07-distill-example/act_both.png"%}
     </div>
 </div>
 <div class="caption">
-    Average activation distance of model outputs on the test set of models through training. <b>SIDDO</b> is presented on the <b>left</b> and <b>DISDO</b> is presented on the <b>right</b>.  <b>Model 1</b> represents the <b>Base</b> model.
+    Average activation distance of model outputs on the test set through training. <b>SIDDO</b> is presented on the <b>left</b> and <b>DISDO</b> is presented on the <b>right</b>.  <b>Model 1</b> represents the <b>Base</b> model.
 Higher values indicate increased functional divergence and lower values indicate functional similairty.
 </div>

-Moreover, from the above figure, simple factors can impact the functional similarity of outputted networks.
-In this instance, models trained in the **SIDDO** condition are less functionally similar than models **DISDO** condition; this suggests that for models to be more functionally similar, the data order is more important than initialisation being the same.
-It could be feasible that this is a byproduct of <a href="#data_primacy (need to define)">**The Data Primacy Effect**</a>.
+Moreover, from the above figure, simple factors can impact the functional similarity of the networks.
+In this instance, models trained in the **SIDDO** condition are less functionally similar than models trained in the **DISDO** condition; this suggests that for models to be more functionally similar, the data order is more important than initialisation being the same.
+We name this phenomenon <a href="#data_primacy (need to define)">**The Data Primacy Effect**</a>.

-<a name="data_primacy" id="data_primacy">**The Data Primacy Effect**</a> : Is a phenomena that acknowledges the importantace of data order for functional similairty, wherein models that take similar gradient updates during training end up in more local minima that have a closer functional representation.
+<a name="data_primacy" id="data_primacy">**The Data Primacy Effect**</a> : Is a phenomena that acknowledges the importantace of data order for functional similairty, wherein models that take similar updates during training end up in local minima that have a closer functional representation.

-As a result, it can be understood that even though these models reach similar overall loss and accuracy, the functions they create are fundamentally determined by the data on which they are trained.
+As a result, it can be understood that even though these models reach similar overall loss and accuracy, the functions they create are fundamentally determined by the data and order on which they are trained.
 From the test 3D loss landscapes produced earlier the models with the **SIDDO** condition would be assumed to be more functionally similar as the visualisations suggest similarity, however, it is the case that **DISDO** can have very different loss landscapes but can resemble similar functions when considering activation distance of predictions.

 ### Cosine Similairty